PMI Fellow Award

-The PMI Fellows Award is the highest and most prestigious individual award presented by Project Management Institute for service to the Institute and the project management profession.
+The PMI Fellow Award is the highest and most prestigious individual award presented by Project Management Institute for service to the Institute and the project management profession.

 - The nominee must be a PMI member in good standing